CI/CD Pipeline Explained (2025): Stages, Secrets, Environments, Rollouts & Metrics

 Should pipelines deploy on every commit?

-How do I make pipelines faster?
+How do I make pipelines faster without reducing confidence?

 Key DevOps terms (quick glossary)